SzaroBury/RespectCounter/README.md

 Simple React + ASP.NET Core Web API application that allows users to express their opinion on various public figures, their quotes and actions.

 ## Target main functionalities:
-- Regular users can add activities, quotes, comments and reactions.
+- Regular users can add quotes, comments, reactions and propositons for persons and activities.
+- Moderators can accept propositions created by users
+- Users can vote for other users propositions
 - Moderators can additionaly add new public figures
 - Searching activities by people tags